meltano/meltano/docs/src/docs/plugins.md

 ## Installation

+### From Meltano UI

+To manage your plugins, [launch Meltano's UI in your browser](/docs/tutorial.html) and visit [localhost:5000/pipelines/extractors/](http://localhost:5000/pipelines/extractors/).
+From here, you can install and configure connections with the plugins described below.

 ### Locally with the CLI

-The general pattern for installing a plugin on a Meltano instance is to use the `meltano add` command.
-Examples can be found in each plugin.
+The general pattern for installing a plugin on a Meltano instance is to use the `meltano add` command followed by an argument for the plugin name.

 ### On a CI Pipeline

-A docker image should be build containing all the latest curated version of the taps/targets, each isolated into its own virtualenv.
+A Docker image should be build containing all the latest curated version of the taps/targets, each isolated into its own virtualenv.

 This way we do not run into `docker-in-docker` problems (buffering, permissions, security).